neolivz/blog.jishnu.me/source/_posts/Getting-Started-With-Hexo.md

 ---
 ## Introduction

 Finally I decided to start with my own blog.
 So naturally the question came up was which one to use?
-After careful consideration I decided to go for [Hexo](https://hexo.io) would be an ideal blogging platform.
-So I decided the first blog entry is how to setup Hexo and deploy in the server.
+After careful consideration I decided to go for [Hexo](https://hexo.io), which would be an ideal blogging platform.
+So naturally the first blog entry is how to setup Hexo and deploy in the server.

 ## Getting Started With Hexo